NEONScience/NEON-Data-Skills/tutorials/hyperspectral/Work-With-Hyperspectral-Data-In-R.md

 wavelengths represented in that  band.
 Thus in a band spanning 695-700 nm, the center would be 697.5 nm).
 The full width half max (FWHM) will also be reported.
 This value represents the spread of the band around that center point.
 So, a band that covers 800 nm-805 nm might have a FWHM of 5 nm and a wavelength value of 802.5 nm.

 <figure>
     <a href="{{ site.baseurl }}/images/hyperspectral/spectrumZoomed.png">
     <img src="{{ site.baseurl }}/images/hyperspectral/spectrumZoomed.png"></a>
     <figcaption>Bands represent a range of values (types of light) within the
     electromagnetic spectrum.
-Values for each band are often represented as the center point value of each band.</figcaption>
+Values for each band are often represented as the center point value of each band.
+Source: National Ecological Observatory Network (NEON)</figcaption>
 </figure>

-The HDF5 dataset that we are working with in this activity contains more information than we need to work with.
-For example, we don't necessarily need to process all 426 bands available in a full NEON hyperspectral reflectance file
+The HDF5 dataset that we are working with in this activity may contain more information than we need to work with.
+For example, we don't necessarily need to process all 107 bands available in this example dataset (or all 426 bands available in a full NEON hyperspectral reflectance file, for that matter)
-- if we are interested in creating a product like NDVI which only users bands in the near infra-red and red portions of the spectrum.
+- if we are interested in creating a product like NDVI which only uses bands in the near infra-red and red portions of the spectrum.
 Or we might only be interested in a spatial subset of the data - perhaps a region where we have plots in the field.

 The HDF5 format allows us to slice (or subset) the data - quickly extracting the subset that we need to process.
 Let's extract one of the green bands in our dataset - band 9.

-By the way - what is the center wavelength value associated with band 9? hint: `wavelengths[9]`.
+By the way - what is the center wavelength value associated with band 9?

+Hint: `wavelengths[9]`.

 How do we know this band is a green band in the visible portion of the spectrum?

+In order to effectively subset our data, let's first read the important reflectance metadata stored as *attributes* in the "Reflectance_Data" dataset.

     # First, we need to extract the reflectance metadata: